mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 and how much transactionality is appropriate cannot be known.
 The **visible** interface could be a simple property, but the underlying implementation could be quite complicated.
-A number of high-profile state observation libraries use properties an an interface, where direct assignment as a means of publishing changes makes sense.
+A number of high-profile state observation libraries use properties as an interface, where direct assignment as a means of publishing changes makes sense.
 Further, it's hard to know what an reasonable solution should be.
 Is a transactional method desirable?